thomased/thomased.github.io/publications.md

 ### 2021

-Ord TJ, Blazek K, White TE, Das I (2021) Conspicuous animal signals avoid the cost of predation by being intermittent or novel: confirmation in the wild using hundreds of robotic prey [_Proceedings of the Royal Society B_](https://doi.org/10.1098/rspb.2021.0706) 288:20210706.
+Ord TJ, Blazek K, White TE, Das I (2021) Conspicuous animal signals avoid the cost of predation by being intermittent or novel: confirmation in the wild using hundreds of robotic prey. [_Proceedings of the Royal Society B_](https://doi.org/10.1098/rspb.2021.0706) 288:20210706.
 | [pdf]({{ site.url }}/docs/ord_et_al_2021_conspicuous_animal_signals_avoid_the_cost_of_predation_by_being_intermittent_or_novel.pdf) |

 White TE, Umbers KDL (2021) Meta-analytic evidence for quantitative honesty in aposematic signals. [_Proceedings of the Royal Society B_](https://doi.org/10.1098/rspb.2021.0679) 288:20210679.